scottfirestone/uptune/README.md

 ## Introduction

-UpTune is an app where users collaborate and vote on Spotify playlists.
+UpTune is an app where users collaborate and vote to create Spotify playlists.
 Playlists are dynamically reordered based on track voting.
 This project was completed as part of the module 3 curriculum at the Turing School of Software and Design.

 ## Development